kelseyhightower/grafeas-tutorial/README.md

 > Notice the `nginx` pod was not created because the `nginx:1.13` container image was not verified by the image signature webhook.

 ## Cleanup

+Run the following command to remove the Kubernetes resources created during this tutorial:

 ```
 kubectl delete deployments grafeas image-signature-webhook